Weekend Challenge: Dynamic Posture Corrector

 When your breathing is shallow, carbon dioxide (CO2) builds up more quickly than it can be expelled.
 This can be clearly seen in cases of extreme shallow, rapid breathing, or hyperventilation, which can result in a dangerous drop in the blood pH known as respiratory acidosis.

 While respiratory acidosis is considered a medical emergency, habitual shallow breathing is not.
 Of course, the effects of breathing in a rapid, shallow way (or not breathing at all, as when you unconsciously hold your breath when you feel angry or upset) are more gradual and subtle than hyperventilation leading to acute respiratory acidosis.
 But the two breathing issues – hyperventilation and shallow breathing – ultimately lead to acidification of the body.

-There’s no need to reiterate how damaging an acidic state is to your bones; Savers are keenly aware of how acidosis causes low bone density and how important it is to correct this imbalance through the pH-balanced, clinical nutrition plan that lies at the heart of the Save Our Bones Program and through proper breathing.
+There’s no need to reiterate how damaging an acidic state is to your bones; Savers are keenly aware of how acidosis causes low bone density and how important it is to correct this imbalance through the pH-balanced, clinical nutrition plan that lies at the heart of the Osteoporosis Reversal Program and through proper breathing.
 In fact, if you have the Program, then you know that an entire chapter (Chapter 14) is devoted to stress relief and the role that healthy breathing plays in correcting acidosis and promoting relaxation.

 3. Deep Breathing Increases Energy Levels

 Breathing correctly not only promotes relaxation; it also increases energy levels.
 That may seem ironic until you realize that it’s really about re-focusing your energy.
 In other words, when you practice deep breathing, you’re relieving stress and all the energy that’s going toward those stressful feelings and directing it toward your body’s energy levels.